By Ugbede-Ojo Dominic Kadiri | Project Leader

 Dear Donors,

-Thank you to everyone who has supported the Deworm 5,000 Children in Lagos Riverine Slums project.
-Your concern for children living in riverine communities is deeply appreciated.
+Thank you for supporting the Deworm 5,000 Children in Lagos Riverine Slums project.
+We are grateful for your generosity and concern for children living in communities where poor sanitation and unsafe water continue to affect health and education.

 Ugbede-Ojo Dominic Kadiri